aruizdealarcon/ipetikzmod/README.md

 **Visualizing curves that are not arcs of a circle in TikZ can be challenging.** However, in the IPE editor, you can manage control nodes and draw the curves as you need.

-**The code can be easily imported into LaTeX directly from the clipboard.** There is no need to handle files nor other elements.
-This plugin copies the clean TikZ code directly to the clipboard, making it easy to transfer to your LaTeX project.
-If you need to modify the code, you can do so; the code remains clean and intuitive.
+**The code can be easily imported into LaTeX directly from the clipboard.** There is no need to handle files nor other elements, compared to ip2tikz.
+This plugin copies the clean TikZ code directly to the clipboard; and if you need to modify the code, you can do so; the code remains clean and intuitive.

 **The preamble for including TikZ and style specifications is extremely small and can be obtained with just two clicks.** When you load the IPE editor with this plugin, the styles adapt to TikZ's defaults, unlike IPE's stylesheet.
 Additionally, all color definitions match those in the xcolor package.